MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

   - You update the YAML file by using another external code editor.
   - You add a reference to an environment that doesn't exist, and then cause a manual or continuous integration pipeline to be triggered.

   Previously, Azure Pipelines handled these cases by adding all the project contributors to the administrator role of the environment.
 Any member of the project could then change these permissions and prevent others from accessing the environment.
+To prevent this outcome, Azure Pipelines now fails these jobs.

 ## Related articles